-- The mortality rate of infants born to adolescent mothers is double that of infants born to mothers in their twenties. - The risk of Down syndrome increases with age, beginning at age 35. - The risk for low birth weight, preterm birth, and fetal death increases for women over 35 years of age. - If women remain active, exercise regularly, and are careful about nutrition, their reproductive systems may remain healthier at older ages than was thought possible in the past.
+- The mortality rate of infants born to adolescent mothers is double that of infants born to mothers in their twenties. - The risk of Down syndrome increases with age, beginning at age 35. - The risk for low birth weight, preterm birth, and fetal death increases for women over 35 years of age. - A recently Norwegian study found that maternal age of 30 years and older was linked to the same elevated risk of having fetal death as a 25 to 289 year old pregnant women who were smokers or overweight/obese. - If women remain active, exercise regularly, and are careful about nutrition, their reproductive systems may remain healthier at older ages than was thought possible in the past.